sbb-design-systems/sbb-angular/projects/sbb-esta/angular-business/dialog/dialog.md

 ```

 Components created via `Dialog` can use `DialogRef` to close the dialog in which they are
 contained.
-To access data in your dialog component, you have to use the `DialogData` injection
+To access data in your dialog component, you have to use the `DIALOG_DATA` injection
 token.
 When closing, the data result value is provided.
 This result value is forwarded as the
 result of the `afterClosed` promise.